The Maryland Volkssport Association

 if you have any comments or questions about this site.

-The Maryland Volkssport Association (MVA) is the official representative within Maryland of the national (AVA) and international (IVV) walking associations.
+The Maryland Volkssport Association (MVA) is the official representative within Maryland of the national (AVA) volkssports association.
 The primary purpose of the MVA is to promote the continuation and expansion of volkssporting.
-Volkssporting involves sponsoring, promoting, conducting, and participating in primarily walking events which are non-competitive and family-oriented.
-Volkssporting means family-oriented walking, biking, and swimming events.
+Volkssports are non-competitive, family-oriented sporting events that includes walking, biking, and swimming.

 The MVA works closely with the AVA's Atlantic Region Director to ensure that the rules, regulations and policies of the IVV and AVA are followed by the MVA clubs.

-The primary goal of the MVA is to promote the conduct of volksevents by its member clubs.
+The primary goal of the MVA is to promote the conduct of volkssport events by its member clubs.
 Other goals include:

-The following map of the state of Maryland has markers showing where the starting points for our YREs are located.
+The following map has markers showing the starting points for all Maryland YREs.
 Thanks to Google Maps for making this facility available.

 When at all possible, Sanction Requests should be made through the AVA's on-line Electronic Sanction Request (ESR) process.
 Once that sanction request is submitted, the requestor should send an email message to President Bob Schmick to let him know there is a request awaiting his approval.
 In the event that your club is not able to use the ESR, you may submit a paper request.
 Such requests must be mailed to Bob at 824 Buckingham Dr. Severna Park, MD 21146.
 Email related to sanction requests should be addressed to MVA President, Bob Schmick, firstname.lastname@example.org.